mccright/rand-notes/Commercial_Surveillance_Notes.md

 * "Your phone could reveal if you've had an abortion -- Internet searches, visits to clinics and period-tracking apps leave digital trails."
 By Geoffrey A. Fowler and Tatum Hunter, 2022-05-04.
 Quote: "Police and private citizens alike could buy data and use it to investigate suspected abortions.
 Phone location information has been used by activist groups to target ads at people in abortion clinics to try to dissuade them." ...
 "On Tuesday (2022-05-03), [Vice's Motherboard blog reported](https://www.vice.com/en/article/m7vzjb/location-data-abortion-clinics-safegraph-planned-parenthood) that for $160, it bought a week's worth of data from a company called SafeGraph showing where people who visited more than 600 Planned Parenthood clinics came from and where they went afterward."  [https://www.washingtonpost.com/technology/2022/05/04/abortion-digital-privacy/](https://www.washingtonpost.com/technology/2022/05/04/abortion-digital-privacy/)
 * "Simple Online Security for Borders and Protests."
 By Thorin Klosowski, 2022-04-22  [https://www.nytimes.com/wirecutter/guides/simple-online-security-for-borders-and-protests/](https://www.nytimes.com/wirecutter/guides/simple-online-security-for-borders-and-protests/)
   * or better, work through the broader range of risk management activities outlined in "Every Step to Simple Online Security."
 By Thorin Klosowski, 2022-04-01  [https://www.nytimes.com/wirecutter/guides/simple-online-security/](https://www.nytimes.com/wirecutter/guides/simple-online-security/)
+* Money Reimagined -- "The Politicizing of Crypto and Gensler’s Response to a Question of Law."
+2023-04-21 https://www.coindesk.com/podcasts/coindesks-money-reimagined/the-politicizing-of-crypto-and-genslers-response-to-a-question-of-law/